In today’s post: Learn how kids can make gorgeous “modern” art with this fun tissue paper art technique.

 Cool, right?
 All you need to make tissue transfer art is tissue paper, a canvas, and a spray bottle.

 I first tried this project with tissue paper from the dollar store and it didn’t work AT ALL.
-So I turned to Amazon and found this Bleeding Art Tissue for about $7 (affiliate link).
+So I turned to Amazon and found this Bleeding Art Tissue (affiliate link).
 It bleeds through onto the canvas beautifully!
 We made three 11×14 canvases and have TONS of tissue paper left, so it will last us through lots of projects.

 I found the flat canvas panels at Walmart for $5 for three 11×14 panels which I thought was really reasonable.
 The flat panels are nice because you can pop them into an inexpensive frame if you want.
 You can find canvas panels on Amazon – get twelve 8×10 panels for $13 here.
-If you want to do tissue transfer art over and over (and we will!), you can also use watercolor paper.
+If you want to do tissue paper art over and over (and we will!), you can also use watercolor paper.

 The colors will bleed from the tissue paper onto the canvas, creating a pretty watercolor effect.